 - medical device errors

 - poor sanitation (e.g. non-sterilized equipment)

 - inadequate medical training

-The most common examples of medical malpractice seen by attorneys are explained in greater detail below.
+The most common examples of medical negligence seen by medical malpractice lawyers are explained in greater detail below.

 Anesthetic drugs, or anesthesia, are largely used in surgical settings to create a temporary loss of sensation and awareness.
 This can be highly useful for performing a number of painful or otherwise distressing procedures.

 It’s important for any medical professional to be able to administer anesthesia correctly.
 Although it can be very helpful and effective, it can also be very dangerous when administered using an incorrect method or in the wrong dosage.

 Even small miscalculations in anesthetic procedures can result in permanent or serious injury, illness, or death.

 Examples of anesthesia mistakes in medical malpractice law:

 - neglecting to tell a patient of important pre-operative procedures (e.g. fasting)